-How do glaciers erode?
+How do glaciers erode the land?

-When gravity causes ice to move down the side of a mountain there are two ways in which the rock below is eroded.
+When gravity causes ice to move down the side of a mountain, there are two ways in which the rock below is eroded.
 These are plucking and abrasion.
 Freeze-thaw weathering is a process that also affects glacial environments.

 At the top end of the glacier, the ice doesn’t move in a straight line — it moves in a circular motion called rotational slip.
 This can erode hollows in the landscape and deepen them into bowl shapes called corries.

-Weathering is the break down of rock in situ (in the place where it is).
+Weathering is the breakdown of rock in situ (in the place where it is).
 Freeze-thaw is when meltwater or rain gets into cracks in the bedrock, usually the back wall.
 At night the water freezes, expands and causes the crack to get larger.
 Eventually, the rock will break away.

 In glaciated areas, freeze-thaw weathering (or frost shattering) occurs on rock surfaces above the surface of the ice and at its margins.